www.skydivestlouisarea.com/USPACentralRegion |

 Feel free to scan documents in a resolution suitable for printing, because I may need to print it, apply my signature, and re-scan it to forward to USPA Headquarters.
 This method works rather well.

 We cannot read your signature!
-There needs to be a way to identify your signature, so this means that you need to sign forms with something other than your signature.
+There needs to be a way to identify your signature, so this means that you need to sign forms with something in addition your signature.
 I suggest your license number or membership number.

 Since application forms are available on the USPA web site I sometimes get applications from members who know only that the Regional Director signature is required.
 Sometimes they even forget this and send the form to USPA Headquarters with no signature.